File a Police Report

-- Theft –unless it involves a residential or commercial burglary or the stolen property is a passport, Social Security card, firearm, license plate, car or electric vehicle, including electric bikes, wheelchairs and Segways.
+- Theft –unless it involves a residential or commercial burglary or the stolen property is a passport, firearm, license plate, car, or electric vehicle.
+Electric bikes, scooters, and Segway are allowed only when there is no serial number.
 In those cases, call our non-emergency number at 1-415-553-0123.

 - Residential Burglaries (Theft from a Building)